 After a stellar year full of exceptional TV shows, we almost forgot that we might have to say goodbye to a few of them in 2018.
-Now that we've reached April, networks have already "prestige" shows like One Mississippi, Damnation, and Lady Dynamite the ax.
-So far Amazon and Netflix are the biggest offenders, but series on networks like NBC and ABC aren't safe, either.
+Now that we've reached May, networks have already "prestige" shows like One Mississippi, Damnation, and Lady Dynamite the ax.
+So far Amazon and Netflix are the biggest offenders, but series on networks like NBC, The CW, and ABC aren't safe, either.
 Pour one out for the shows that have taken their last TV gasp ahead.

 - Once Upon a Time: The long-running fairy-tale series will wrap up after its current seventh season.

 - The Mayor: Lea Michele starred in the brand new comedy about a hip-hop artist who runs for mayor to promote his mixtape, but it didn't make it past its midseason break.

 - Mozart in the Jungle: Despite picking up two Golden Globes in 2016, Amazon canceled the romantic musical series after four seasons starring Gael Garcia Bernal.